tailhook/vagga/docs/build_steps.rst

     Runs arbitrary shell command, for example::

-        - !Ubuntu trusty
+        - !Ubuntu xenial
         - !Sh "apt-get install -y package"

     If you have more than one-liner you may use YAMLy *literal* syntax for it::

         setup:
-        - !Alpine v3.2
+        - !Alpine v3.4
         - !Sh |
            if [ ! -z "$(which apk)" ] && [ ! -z "$(which lbu)" ]; then
              echo "Alpine"